minenux/minetest-mod-mobs_jam/readme.md

 ### Fox
 These were extracted from dmobs mod, its aggressive and will not leave you from attack

+### Fire Spirit

+Fire Spirits will not tolerate players roaming around their domain and will fiercely attack until their dying puff of smoke.
+Th ey will drop their spirit and some fire dust when using ethereal.

 #### Lucky Blocks: 20